nushell/nushell.github.io/commands/docs/ansi_gradient.md

 title: ansi gradient
 categories: |
   platform
-version: 0.76.0
+version: 0.76.1
 platform: |
-  Add a color gradient (using ANSI color codes) to the given string
+  Add a color gradient (using ANSI color codes) to the given string.
 usage: |
-  Add a color gradient (using ANSI color codes) to the given string
+  Add a color gradient (using ANSI color codes) to the given string.
 ---

 # <code>{{ $frontmatter.title }}</code> for platform